YinYin-Falcon/TwitchCategoryNotifications-to-DiscordWebhook/README.md

 ## STEP 1 spreadsheeting
 Create a google spreadsheet.
 Name the first sheet "token" and hide it.
-Create additional sheets in the same document
+Create additional sheets in the same document.
-and name them after the twitch game categories you want to track.
+Name them after the twitch game categories you want to track.

 ## STEP 2 appscripting
 Click on "Extensions" and then "Apps Script" in the menu bar at the top of the spreadsheet.